Chaitalykundu/Core-Subject/Snowflake/01-Introduction/02-History.md

 &nbsp;

-# Evalution of Cloud Data Platform
+# Evolution of Cloud Data Platform

-## 1st Evalution
+## 1st Evolution

 - Traditional on-premise Enterprise Data Warehouse (EDW)
 - They were able to answer the business questions very fast